“Erie’s Time is Now”: Erie Homecoming features Early Marks of Success in Opportunity ZonesAug 21, 2019

 During the event, Erie Homecoming 2019 hosts Erie Regional Chamber and Growth Partnership, Accelerator for America, KPMG, and the Mastercard Center for Inclusive Growth led a guided tour highlighting many of the 14 projects and businesses listed in the Flagship Opportunity Zone Co. investment portfolio and investment prospectus.
 Throughout the event, community leaders shared their vision for the future of Erie and how they are directly engaging with Opportunity Zones, such as:

-- The city’s largest employer, Erie Insurance, announced its new $50 million Opportunity Fund and their first investment to support the creation of a food hall for nine local vendors.
+- The city’s largest employer, Erie Insurance, announced its new $50 million Opportunity Fund and its first investment to support the creation of a food hall for nine local vendors.
 The food hall will anchor a broader $30 million transformation of the city’s North Park Row into a culinary arts district, which the Erie Downtown Development Corporation anticipates will create approximately 240 jobs.

 - The Erie Innovation District and CapZone Impact Investments announced their partnership to launch a $10 million Opportunity Fund, the Secure Accelerator Fund Erie (SAFE), to invest early-stage equity in IT and cyber-security startups through the Secure Erie Accelerator.
 The announcement was followed by presentations from accelerator businesses; a number of which are led by minority and/or women entrepreneurs.